UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

     openssl x509 -pubkey -in /etc/kubernetes/pki/ca.crt | openssl rsa -pubin -outform der 2>/dev/null | openssl dgst -sha256 -hex | sed 's/^.* //'

-Once you have all this you can join the node with
+Once you have all this you can join the node with (Make sure to use sudo)

     sudo kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>